 - In the Title and Description section, type a name, such as Practice Site, and a description for the new site.

 - In the Web Site Address section, complete the Web address (URL) that you will type to go to the new site.

 Note The first part of the address is provided for you.

-- In the Permissions section, click Use same permissions as parent site .
+- In the Permissions section, click Use unique permissions.